- Category

 Here Are All the Times Russia Has Targeted Dams in Ukraine

-On August 26th, Russia targeted the Kyiv Hydroelectric Power Plant (HPP), marking yet another attack on civilian energy infrastructure.
-These attacks are a well-known tactic in Russia’s playbook.
+On November 11, Russia bombed and destroyed the Kurakhiv Reservoir, marking yet another attack on Ukraine’s civilian energy infrastructure.
+This strike coincides with the two-year anniversary of the liberation of Kherson, where Russia later destroyed the Kakhovka Dam.
 Here's a closer look at all the times Russia has targeted dams in Ukraine.

 “Like many previous Russian strikes, this one was cowardly, targeting critical civilian infrastructure,” said Ukraine’s President Volodymyr Zelenskyy in a video address.